Public School 26

 Laura has a strong passion and commitment to ensure that all children have access to a high quality education.
 She is committed to equity and ensures that every student has access, opportunities, and voice so that they are empowered to make a lasting impact on this world.
 She advocates for her school community and has implemented strong social-emotional responsive practices, including mindfulness, in combination with rigorous instruction.

 Laura received her Master of Science in Education from St. John’s University and is Nationally Board certified.
-She recently completed her 200-hour yoga teacher certification alongside six (6) of her teachers.
+She completed her 200-hour yoga teacher certification alongside six (6) of her teachers.